Cimpress-MCP/gosecret/readme.md

 Installation
 ------------

-Pre-compiled builds can be directly download, extracted, and executed.
+Pre-compiled builds can be directly downloaded on Bintray, extracted, and executed.

 Optionally, gosecret can be built and installed from source by cloning the repository and executing `go install`, which will install both the `gosecret` CLI to `$GOPATH/bin` and `github.com/cimpress-mcp/gosecret/api` to `$GOPATH/pkg`.

 Documentation
 -------------

-The full documentation is available on [godoc](http://godoc.org/github.com/Cimpress-MCP/gosecret/api)

 ### Caveats

 * Security in gosecret is predicated upon the security of the target machines.  gosecret uses symmetric encryption, so any user with access to the key can decrypt all secrets encrypted with that key.